top of page

 Therapy

 Counseling therapy can help improve ADHD symptoms by helping you develop skills to overcome symptoms due to ADHD.
+The most common therapy used to help ADHD is cognitive behavioral therapy (CBT).
+Support groups are often beneficial to add to the treatment plan.
 These therapies consist of:

-• Cognitive behavioral therapy.
-This type of therapy will help you cope better with ADHD by teaching skills specific to management of organization, patterns of thinking, and behavioral patterns.
+• Cognitive behavioral therapy (CBT): This type of therapy will help you cope better with ADHD by teaching skills specific to management of organization, patterns of thinking, and behavioral patterns.

 ADHD Resources